wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 &nbsp;

 Although BCIs have been studied for more than 30 years, the turning point in this field dates back more than 20 years.
 Then, invasive BCI research accelerated in the mid-1990s.
-[Cyberkinetics](https://www.braingate.org/), founded in 2001 by a team of researchers from [Brown University](https://www.brown.edu/), provided the world's first consumer BCI "NeuroPort" two years after its inception, enabling monitoring of the movement of the nervous system.
+[Cyberkinetics](https://www.braingate.org/), founded in 2001 by a team of researchers from [Brown University](https://www.brown.edu/), provided the world's first consumer BCI "NeuroPort" two years after its establishment, enabling monitoring of the movement of the nervous system.

 In the 2000s, when the first BCI was introduced to the market and they didn't see the light of day, **there was a pioneer company that developed the market by providing non-invasive BCI for consumers and combining it with entertainment.** That company is [NeuroSky](http://neurosky.com/), led by [Stanley Yang](https://www.linkedin.com/in/stanley-yang-8173602/), whom we interviewed this time.

 &nbsp;

-For this interview, we had the opportunity to talk with Stanley Yang, the founder of NeuroSky, a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition.
+For this interview, we had the opportunity to talk with Stanley Yang, the founder of NeuroSky that is a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition.

 &nbsp;